 Update: AUSTIN, Texas (June 22, 2017) Press Release

-Celis Brewery will be open to the public at 6 pm on Friday, June 23, 2017 and will hold it’s Grand Opening Celebration on July 11th!
+Celis Brewery is now open to the public serving beer and will hold it’s Grand Opening Celebration on July 11th!

-Celis Brewery, Austin’s First Craft Brewery is Set to Reopen
+Celis Brewery, Austin’s First Craft Brewery is Now Open

 Celis Brewery has reopened and is set to hold its Grand Opening on Tuesday, July 11, exactly 25 years to the day of the original’s brewery’s grand opening in 1992.
 The celebration marks the official return of Austin’s first craft brewery founded by famed Belgian brewer Pierre Celis.
 The legendary Celis Brewery has been rebuilt by Christine Celis, Pierre’s daughter and partner in the original brewery, and it is reintroducing Celis White, the beloved Belgian-style witbier that started Austin’s craft beer craze in 1992.